syndesisio/syndesis/README.md

 When you implement your **Funktion** using a JVM based language like Java, Groovy, Kotlin or Scala then your function is packaged up into a [Spring Boot](http://projects.spring.io/spring-boot/) application using [Apache Camel](http://camel.apache.org/) to implement the trigger via the various [endpoint URLs](http://camel.apache.org/components.html).

-When using non-JVM based languages to implement your **Funktion** then the [Spring Boot](http://projects.spring.io/spring-boot/) and Camel based trigger processor is embedded into your [Kubernetes Pod](http://kubernetes.io/docs/user-guide/pods/) via a [sidecar container](http://blog.kubernetes.io/2015/06/the-distributed-system-toolkit-patterns.html) which then invokes your funktion; usually via a local REST call [at least for now](https://github.com/fabric8io/funktion/issues/11.
+When using non-JVM based languages to implement your **Funktion** then the [Spring Boot](http://projects.spring.io/spring-boot/) and Camel based trigger processor is embedded into your [Kubernetes Pod](http://kubernetes.io/docs/user-guide/pods/) via a [sidecar container](http://blog.kubernetes.io/2015/06/the-distributed-system-toolkit-patterns.html) which then invokes your funktion; usually via a local REST call [at least for now](https://github.com/fabric8io/funktion/issues/11).
 Note that the use of sidecar is our current implementation strategy; going forward we'll support various options such as separating the trigger containers from the funktion containers for independent scaling for better resource utilisation.

 We've focussed `funktion` on being some simple declarative metadata to describe triggers via URLs and a simple programming model which is the only thing funktion developers should focus on; leaving the implementation free to use different approaches for optimal resource usage.

 The creation of the docker images and generation of the kubernetes manifests is all done by the [fabric8-maven-plugin](https://github.com/fabric8io/fabric8-maven-plugin) which can work with pure docker on Kubernetes or reuse OpenShift's binary source to image builds.
+Usually this is hidden from you if you are using the [Continuous Delivery](http://fabric8.io/guide/cdelivery.html) in the [fabric8 microservices platform](http://fabric8.io/); but if you want to play with funktion purely from the command line, you'll need to [install Java](https://java.com/en/download/help/index_installing.xml) and [install Apache Maven](https://maven.apache.org/install.html).

 Underneath the covers a [Kubernetes Deployment](http://kubernetes.io/docs/user-guide/deployments/) is automatically created for your Funktion (or on OpenShift a [DeploymentConfig](https://docs.openshift.com/enterprise/3.0/dev_guide/deployments.html) is used) which takes care of scaling your funktion and performing [rolling updates](http://kubernetes.io/docs/user-guide/rolling-updates/) as you edit your code.